William Gilfillan to W. Dods Pringle, 23 January 1851

 12. Gilfillan’s letter to Dods Pringle is certainly an example of white people writing and reading letters, and it is concerned with events that involved whites and various groups of black people.
 But are Gilfillan and Pringle writing and reading whiteness in this letter, and if so then in what ways and to what extent?
 And what else might this letter be about as well?

-13. The privilege of superordinacy (‘the established’ in Norbert Elias’s terminology) in any hierarchy is not to see the position and worldview that those who are superordinate write from as precisely a position and view, but instead to see its own partial perspective as ‘how things really are’ (and for this in relation to white writing, see JM Coetzee’s (1988) White Writing).
+13. The privilege of superordinacy (‘the established’ in Norbert Elias’s terminology) in any hierarchy is not to see the position and worldview that those who are superordinate operate from as precisely a position and a partial view, but instead to see its own partial perspective as ‘how things really are’ (and for this in relation to white writing, see JM Coetzee’s (1988) White Writing).
 This is the case with Gilfillan’s letter, which homogenises both the ‘we’ who are beleaguered and those who compose the opposition to us.
 This opposition is generalised as rebels, that is, those in rebellion against an assumed to be legitimate authority.
 ‘Us’ and ‘we’ are inscribed in more detail and include volunteers, fighting men, small camps, families and stock, ‘our’ fighting men who serve the general interest, and the god who can be called on to help and preserve us.

 14. The silence about whiteness in Gilfillan’s letter is partial, because broken with such indirect and unmarked references, then.
 In addition, the signs of blackness if not of ‘Others’ in the presumed natural scheme of things are also partial and broken.
 There is a mirror-image effect here.
 Neither African nor any other generalising term for black people appears.
 Instead Gilfillan uses a variety of ways of characterising these people: the generic and unmarked but implicitly Xhosa ‘men’, the ethnic descriptor ‘Zoola’, and the political term ‘rebel’.
 There is however a clear sense of combination, of the Xhosa, Zoolas and rebels amassing at particular places, thereby putting ‘us’ in a parlous situation on the brink of a crater.

 15. By 1851, there were homogenising racialised terms, including Kaffir, black, African, European and white, which were being used (in less or more disparaging ways) elsewhere in South Africa – and indeed by different people from Gilfillan and Pringle in this same area of the Eastern Cape.
 However, despite the fraught circumstances, it is interesting that Gilfillan does not use such terms (nor does he in others of his letters in the same collection).
 There is certainly a moral universe or hierarchy inscribed in his letter, for there is a clear sense of us versus linked groups of them, and the taken for grantedness of ‘we’ being in the right comes through.
-What does not is whiteness in the stronger sense of inscribing a racial order in which blackness is homogenised and by definition inferior.
+What does not appear is whiteness in the stronger sense of inscribing a racial order in which blackness is homogenised and by definition inferior.
 Gilfillan’s worry was about potential superiority.

 16. Who ‘the established’ and who ‘the outsiders’ (the companion Elias term for subordinacy) were was it seems still up for grabs, at least on 23 January 1851 in Cradock.